JoeMansourr/mapper/README.md

 # Testing

-You can run tests for Mapper using a testing framework such as Jest:
+You can run tests for Data Object Mapper using a testing framework such as Jest:

 ```
 npm test